Discovering French Language and Culture Through Film

 Course Overview

-Each session combines discussion and reactions to the film with practical language exercises, allowing you to actively practice speaking, listening, and comprehension.
-Whether you’re a film lover or a language enthusiast, this course offers a dynamic and interactive way to deepen your appreciation for both French culture and language.
+Each session combines discussion and reactions to the film with practical language exercises, allowing you to actively practise speaking, listening, and comprehension.
+Whether you’re a film lover or a language enthusiast, this course offers a dynamic, interactive way to deepen your appreciation for both French culture and language.

-This series will include French cinema snacks each week and a vin-fromage on the last evening.
+This series will include French cinema snacks each week, and a vin-fromage on the final evening.

 Method of Instruction

-Using film as our text, learners will be guided in interactive exercises designed to improve speaking, listening and conversation skills.
-Learners will add new French words and phrases to their lexicons, and practice conversation and dialogue.
+Using film as our text, learners will be guided in interactive exercises designed to improve speaking, listening, and conversation skills.
+Learners will add new French words and phrases to their lexicons, and practise conversation and dialogue.
 This course is suitable for beginning learners.

 Learning Outcomes